-20.1 Children with the HIV virus will be accepted into the service.
+- 20.1 Children with the HIV virus will be accepted into the service.
 It is the Nominated Supervisor's responsibility to educate and inform educators, other staff and parents about HIV/AIDS.
-One of the main problems surrounding HIV/AIDS is a lack of understanding which leads to an unfounded fear to the virus.

-- 20.2 The following provides basic information on HIV/AIDS - i.
-AIDS is a medical condition which can damage a bodies' immune system. - ii.
-It is caused by a virus which is transmitted through the exchange of bodily fluid and is primarily passed on through sexual contact.
+One of the main problems surrounding HIV/AIDS is a lack of understanding which leads to an unfounded fear to the virus. - 20.2 The following provides basic information on HIV/AIDS - i.
+AIDS is a medical condition which can damage a bodies' immune system.